mono/website/archived/accessibility_team_meetings_2008_jun_11.md

     (04:22:00 PM) Calen: sandy: you can take them from svn (04:22:03 PM) knocte: Calen: your turn, after you answer sandy :)
     (04:22:17 PM) Calen: knocte: okay
-    (04:22:26 PM) Calen: I have created a wiki page for test coding standards posted in http://www.mono-project.com/Accessibility:_Test_Coding_Standard. but it should be reviewed with Brian.
+    (04:22:26 PM) Calen: I have created a wiki page for test coding standards posted in Accessibility:_Test_Coding_Standard. but it should be reviewed with Brian.
     (04:22:59 PM) Calen: in next Iteration, i will review and finish test coding standards.
     (04:23:27 PM) Calen: and update winforms application samples to abidy by the test coding standards.
     (04:24:04 PM) Calen: and start to create strongwind test scripts for winforms according to Brian's help :)